-Who will the requirement apply to?
+Who does the requirement apply to?

-The requirement will apply to everyone aged 11 and over – including customers and staff.
-However, you may have a reasonable excuse not to wear a face covering if (for example):
+You may have a reasonable excuse not to wear a face covering if (for example):

-- you are not able to put on or to wear a face covering because of a physical or mental illness, or because of a disability or impairment;
+- You are not able to put on or to wear a face covering because of a physical or mental illness, or because of a disability or impairment;

-- you are accompanying somebody who relies on lip reading where they need to communicate; or
+- You are accompanying somebody who relies on lip reading where they need to communicate; or

-- you are escaping from a threat or danger and don’t have a face covering.
+- You are escaping from a threat or danger and don’t have a face covering.